 RESPONDENT IS RESPONSIBLE

 This refers to the responsibility to pay taxes even if no taxes are actually paid, for example because the income earned is below a threshold required for payment of income related tax.
 The underlying intention of the question is to help identify respondents who may have a commercial agreement for their services even though they might self-identify as working for someone else (i.e. as employees, apprentices, etc.).
-Care should be taken to ensure informal workers answers refer to on who falls the responsibility for paying income tax, and not on whether income tax is actually paid or not.
+Care should be taken to ensure informal workers answers, refer to on who falls the responsibility for paying income tax, and not on whether income tax is actually paid or not.

 N03 Can (you/NAME) set the price of the products or services that (you/NAME) offer(s) (yourself/himself/herself)?